Custom endpoints

 On the Custom Endpoints page, you can view a list of existing custom endpoints.
 To edit, duplicate, or delete a custom endpoint, click its More () menu.

-The edit option in the More menu will open the custom endpoint script in a lightweight editor which features syntax highlighting and validation checking.
-You can maximize the editor to full screen to edit larger scripts:
+The edit option in the More menu opens the custom endpoint script in a lightweight editor.
+The editor features syntax highlighting and validation checking.
+Maximize the editor to full screen to edit larger scripts:

 ① Endpoint name